 I recently locked myself out of my house and since I hadn’t lived here long, I’d yet to make additional keys or hide a key.
 The only way I was going to get in was to call a locksmith.
 Being new to the area, I went to Google, and after several calls, I finally got through to someone.
 The locksmith I reached wasn’t going to be able to get out my way anytime soon, as it was a Friday at rush hour, so he gave me the name and number of a locksmith closer to me.
 I called the locksmith he referred, he got me in, and I paid him for his time.

 Now, I’ve taken all the necessary precautions to avoid ever needing a locksmith in the future, but if I ever do need one, I’ll probably try the first guy again, because he proved to me that he cared more about me and my needs than about closing the sale.
 He was willing to give up business because it benefitted me.
-That’s the kind of company I want to work with, and he showed me that through a referral.
+That’s the kind of company I want to work with, and he showed me that through a referral to another company in his network.

-One of the best ways to build those referral relationships is to get involved with your local BNI chapter or Chamber of Commerce.
-These local groups allow you to learn more about what’s going on in your community and what other local businesses are in your area, and provide a place for you to mingle and mix with those you may not otherwise spend any time with.
+One of the best ways to build those referral relationships is to get involved with your local BNI chapter, Chamber of Commerce, Lions Club, Jaycees, Gold Star Referral Club, etc. These local groups allow you to learn more about what’s going on in your community and what other local businesses are in your area, and provide a place for you to mingle and mix with those you may not otherwise spend any time with.
 If you really want to see the referrals start coming in and learn from other businesses in your community, these are groups you have to get involved with.

 Many local groups such as these also mention the businesses associated with them on their websites and provide links.
 Links and citations = higher rankings.
 Plus, being a part of local organizations shows your potential customers that you’re invested in your community, which makes them more likely to trust in and invest in you.

 And finally, ask for reviews!
 At the end of a service, let your customers know how much you value their feedback and how much you rely on referrals and online reviews for business.
 Whether you want to believe it or not, your satisfied customers aren’t likely to leave you a review if you don’t ask — so ask!
-To make the “Ask” easier on your techs and the review simple and streamlined for your customers, get The Spark Review Engine™.
-It’s designed to make getting more reviews as easy as pie.
-And the more positive reviews you have online, the more potential customers will trust you and the higher Google is likely to rank you.
+Positive reviews (and good, respectful responses to negative reviews) build trust with potential customers and reassure Google you’re the company to show in search results.

 Most of us go through what we refer to as “The Stages of Review Hell,” and end up trying some costly things: like offering incentives for reviews.
 What are “The Stages of Review Hell” and how can the last stage get us into big trouble?
 Let’s take a look…